Skip to main content

 1. Introduction

-predictable and identical latency in both directions
+provide predictable and near-symmetric latency

-from other services
+irrespective of changing network utilization from other services

 * Fast end-to-end protection and restoration mechanisms